RetroDECK/ES-DE/INSTALL.md

 make
 ```

+Unfortunately AddressSanitizer, ThreadSanitizer and UndefinedBehaviorSanitizer do not seem to be supported with MinGW.

 For some reason defining the `../include` path doesn't work when running CMake from PowerShell (and no, changing to backslash doesn't help).
 Instead use Bash, by running from a Git Bash shell.

 The make command works fine directly in PowerShell though so it can be run from the VSCode terminal.